maninwindow/TOEFL-Practice/README.md

 > *verb*
-> - carry out a systematic or formal inquiry to discover and examine the facts of (an incident, allegation, etc.) so as to establish the truth. police are investigating the `alleged` beating *synonyms*: inquire into, look into, go into, probe, explore, scrutinize, conduct an investigation into, m
+> - carry out a systematic or formal inquiry to discover and examine the facts of (an incident, allegation, etc.) so as to establish the truth.
+> - police are investigating the `alleged` beating.
+*synonyms*: inquire into, look into, go into, probe, explore, scrutinize, conduct an investigation into, m

 ==============